 These excellent, highly detailed guides from the Purdue University Online Writing Lab, the Purdue OWL, give detailed examples for creating citations and references in the APA, MLA, and Chicago/Turabian styles.
 The OWL guides also have great examples of making references to web documents, websites, and other types of online-based information.

-Walker School of Business Style Guide — The Walker School of Business at Piedmont College requires the use of its own adaptation of APA style.
+Walker School of Business Style Guide — The Walker School of Business at Piedmont University requires the use of its own adaptation of APA style.
 Their guide also provides specifications for formatting papers and making references to business-related journals, books, websites, and other online materials.